Hellenic/fractalysis/README.md

 ## Up-coming features

+- [ ] Refactoring: All remaining JS files to TS
+- [ ] Refactoring: Clean all the TODOs
 - [ ] Controls: Continue on Camera control with mouse
 - [ ] Shader composing (e.g. Mandelbrot + Bloom + HDR)